kusamanetwork/userguide/docs/try/validate.md

 cd polkadot
 cargo clean
 git fetch
+# Change to latest v0.7.* tag
-git checkout v0.6
+git checkout v0.7.0
 ./scripts/init.sh
 cargo build --release
 ```

+> Note: Unlike CC2, which had a `v0.6` branch and `v0.6.*` tags, CC3 will only have `v0.7.*` tags off the master branch.
+Changes to master are experimental until tagged.

-Note: If you prefer to use SSH rather than HTTPS, you can replace the first line of the above with `git clone git@github.com:paritytech/polkadot.git`.
+> Note: If you prefer to use SSH rather than HTTPS, you can replace the first line of the above with `git clone git@github.com:paritytech/polkadot.git`.

 This step will take a while (generally 15 - 30 minutes, depending on your hardware).